hrgraf/Arduino/MIDI_CV/README.md

 ![alt text](werkstatt_leonardo_dac.jpg "Control a Moog Werkstatt analog synth") This is effectively adding a USB-MIDI interface to the analog synthesizer!

-Here is a schematics diagram of the setup:
+Here is a wiring diagram of the setup:
 ![alt text](Arduino_MCP4725_Wiring.png "Arduino Gate / CV Wiring")